Metal Gear (video game): Famicom / NES

 Passcodes are used in this version to save progress.
 When Snake is killed by the enemy or loses his life by certain other means, the player is given a choice to continue the game from the last checkpoint or quit and resume later with the given passcode.
 The passcode keeps track of Snake's rank (which determines his checkpoint in this version), inventory, hostages rescued, bosses defeated and certain event flags.
 One particular passcode featured in the Japanese and North American version, in which the player types the expletive "fuck me" and fills the remaining spaces with "1", will transport the player to the final battle with no equipment.
 This resulted in the passcode system being altered for the European versions of the game, with all of the vowels being removed.

 Because the MSX2 version was not released in North America at the time, the NES version was the one that served as the basis for a couple of home computer ports released by Ultra Games in 1990 for the Commodore 64 and MS-DOS.
 The Commodore 64 version was released in 1989, and the MS-DOS version in 1990.
+A conversion for the Amiga, based on the NES version, was also announced, but never released.
+An unofficial Amiga port of the MSX2 version developed by a hobbyist programmer was made public in May 2021.

 An emulated port of the Famicom version was also included in a bonus disc packaged alongside Metal Gear Solid: The Twin Snakes in a limited edition GameCube console bundle released in Japan.